Llywelwyn/pda/README.md

 Globs can be used in a few commands where their use makes sense. `gobwas/glob` is used for matching.

 Searching for globs is inherently slower than looking for direct matches, so globs are opt-in via a repeatable `--glob/-g` flag by default rather than having every string treated as a glob by default.
-Realistically the performance impact will be negligible unless you have many thousands of entries in the same database.
+Realistically the performance impact will be negligible unless you have many thousands of entries in the same store.

 <p align="center"></p><!-- spacer -->